-Mr. Pickthorn: Can the right hon.
-Gentleman tell us whether we are to gather from his last supplementary answer and from his original answer that it did not occur to the Colonial Office to want the information requested in the last part of this Question until the Question was put down?
+Mr. Pickthorn: Can the right. hon.
+Gentleman tell us whether we are to gather from his last supplementary answer and from his original answer that it did not occur to the Colonial Office to want the information requested in the last part of this question until the Question was put down?
 Is that the conclusion that we are to reach?

-Kr.
-Creech Jones: I thought that my information was incomplete, but I understand that between November, 1945, and November, 1947, one ship has been sold and 11 others have been forfeited at the instance of the District Court in Haifa.
+Mr. Creech Jones: I thought that my information was incomplete, but I understand that between November, 1945, and November, 1947, one ship has been sold and 11 others have been forfeited at the instance of the District Court in Haifa.

-FRONTIER VIOLATIONS /written answer/(Column 294)
+FRONTIER VIOLATIONS [Written answer] (Column 294)

-110. Mrs. Nichol asked the Secretary of State for Foreign Affairs if any reply has been received from the Syrian Government to the protest of His Majesty's Government against the attack in the North of Palestine which took place on 9th January; and what action does His Majesty's Government contemplate to prevent further violations of the Palestine frontier.
+110. Mrs. Nichol asked the Secretary of State for Foreign Affairs if any reply has been received from the Syrian Government to the protest of His Majesty's Government against the attack in the North Palestine which took place on 9th January; and what action does His Majesty's Government contemplate to prevent further violations of the Palestinian frontier.

-Mr. Bevinisine Sprian Government have replied verbally to the protest made by Nis Majesty's Minister in Damascus.
-They have been left in no doubt as to the serious view that would be taken by His Majesty's Government of any further violations of the Falestine frontier.
+Mr. Bevin: The Syrian Government have replied verbally to the protest made by His Majesty's Minister in Damascus: They have been left in no doubt as to the serious view that would be taken by His Majesty's Government of any further violations of the Palestine frontier.

-5 February - ARAB LEGION (RECRUITING) /Written answer/ (Column 305)
+5 February - ARAB LEGION (RECRUITING) [written answer] (Column 305)

 64. Mr. W. Shepherd asked the Secretary of State for the Home Department what information he has as to the extent of British recruiting to the Arab Legion.
+Mr. Eds: None.

-Mr. Ede: None.
+ARRESTS (ARMS CARRYING) [Written answer] (Column 329)

-ARRESTS (ARMS CARRYING) /Written answer/ (Column 329)
+125. Major Beamish asked the Secretary of State for the Colonies how many Jews and Arabs, shown separately, have been arrested for carrying arms since 1st November, 1947; and how many such are still under arrest.

-125. Major Beamlsh asked the Secretary of State for the Colonies how many Jews and Arabs, shown separately, have been arrested for -74- carrying arms since 1st November, 1947; and how many such are still under arrest.
+Mr. Rees-Williams: During the period let November, 1947, to 31st January, 1948, 290 Jews and 281 Arabs have been arrested for carrying arms in Palestine.
+Of these 48 Jews 78 Arabs are still detained.

-Mr. Rees-Williams: During the period 1st November, 1947, to 31st January, 1948, 290 Jews and 281 Arabs have been arrested for carrying arms in Palestine.
-Of these 48 Jews and 78 Arabs are still the set the set of the set of the A DENERS THE STREET OF AND CASUALTIES /written answer/ (Column 329)
+CASUALTIES [Written answer] (Column 329)

-126. Major Beamish asked the Secretary of State for the Colonies how many Jews and Arabs, shown separately, have been killed or wounded as a result of British Army intervention since lst November, 1947; and how many British, citizens have been killed and wounded during the same period,
+126. Major Beamish asked the Secretary of State for the Colonies how many Jews and Arabs, shown separately, have been killed or wounded as a result of British Army intervention since 1st November, 1947; and how many British citizens have been killed and wounded during the same period.

-Kr.
-Rees-Williams: Details of Jewish and Arab casualties in Falustine during November last are not immediately available.
+Mr. Rees-Williams: Details of Jewish and Arab casualties in Palestine during November last are not immediately available.
 From the 30th November, 1947, to 1st February, 1948, the reported casualties were: